thatdania/MakersBnB/README.md

 AIRBNB Challenge:
 ===============

 ![](readmeimages/1.jpg)

 The challenge is to recreate as much of AIRBNB as possible within a week.
-Great fun.
+Great fun.🏡

 MVP:
 ======